terrapass/ck3-modutil-chasm-shader/README.md

 Customizing the Effect<a name="customization"></a>
 ----------------------
 Besides using your own chasm terrain brushes, you have other means of customizing the look (and performance impact) of chasms.
-There are several `#define`s and constants at the top of [`wok_chasm.fxh`](https://github.com/terrapass/ck3-modutil-chasm-shader/blob/master/mod/gfx/FX/wok_chasm.fxh), which you can tweak.
+While shader code comes ready to be used out of the box, there are several `#define`s and constants at the top of [`wok_chasm.fxh`](https://github.com/terrapass/ck3-modutil-chasm-shader/blob/master/mod/gfx/FX/wok_chasm.fxh), which you can tweak to achieve various visual effects or adjust performance.

 ## Defines<a name="customization.defines"></a>
 **`WOK_CHASM_ENABLED`** - comment out with `//` to disable the chasm effect altogether - useful for debugging and checking performance impact.